 Above: Construction of the Phoenix flatbed camper

-We use a fiber based fiberglass board from Crane industries.
+We use a fiber-based fiberglass board from Crane industries.
 It is not a rolled on fiberglass.
-It’s fiberglass that is glued and adhered on the top and bottom of the insulation.
+It’s fiberglass that is glued and adhered to on the top and bottom of the insulation.

 Others may use luan or paneling on the inside.
 We use Azdel on the inside of the walls, so there is zero wood in the walls.